Our COVID-19 Response

-Campers who show signs of illness, have a fever, or develop symptoms of infectious illness while at camp will be isolated from other students and staff.
+Campers and staff who show signs of illness, have a fever, or develop symptoms of infectious illness while at camp will be isolated from other students and staff.
 They will be supervised in a space well removed from the rest of the camp community before going home from camp.
 Parents will be contacted to arrange for immediate pick-up of the sick child.

 Upon confirmation of a suspected or known case of the virus in the camp community, camp personnel will inform impacted families of required quarantining guidelines, Impacted facilities will undergo a thorough disinfection by the camp's custodial staff in accordance with CDC guidance.
 Unless a larger outbreak necessitates city or statewide closures, the Jefferson County Public Health Department is CA's health partner for determining closures and for completing contact tracing.
 CA is obligated to report to Jefferson County Public Health the names of any students with confirmed cases.
 Based on health department guidelines, CA will report to students and families the occurrence of a known exposure.
 CA will not disclose the names of any individual students or families or faculty and staff with a suspected or confirmed case of COVID-19 to the camp community.

 The CDC offers general guidelines and recommendations for the public on how to limit the spread of COVID-19.
 They currently include:

 - Clean and disinfect frequently touched surfaces and exercise equipment, including balls

 - Thoroughly wash your hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains at least 60% alcohol

 - Cover mouth and nose with a tissue when coughing or sneezing

 - Stay at home if you are sick, and remain at home until you have been fever and symptom free for 72 hours